SampsonM/blog/src/markdowns/code-reuse-in-vue3.md

 - Unclear source of data, methods, computed properties...
 - Scoped slots inherently less performant

-As scoped-slots are a less used solution for the code reuse problem, I will focus on mixins
+As scoped-slots are a less-used solution for the code reuse problem, I will focus on mixins

 ### Mixins